one-pot-vegan-jambalaya

 - 1 bay leaf

-- 1 cup frozen or fresh okra (optional, but traditional!)
+- 1 cup frozen or fresh okra (optional)

-- 1 block firm tofu, pressed and cubed (optional, for extra protein)
+- 1 block firm tofu, pressed and cubed (optional)

 - Fresh parsley or green onions, for garnish